-Emotional intelligence is indeed important to our life experience and it can influence how successful we are whether it’s about our careers or relationships.
-When a person has a high EQ, it means that he is both highly conscious of his own emotional states, and he can identify and manage even negative things like sadness and frustration.
-Aside from that, people with high EQ are also tuned in to the emotions of others experience, making them great parents, leaders, friends, and romantic partners.
+Emotional intelligence is indeed important to our life experience, and it can influence how successful we are, whether it’s about our careers or relationships.
+When a person has a high EQ, he is both highly conscious of his own emotional states and can identify and manage even negative things like sadness and frustration.
+Aside from that, people with high EQ are also tuned in to the emotions of others’ experiences, making them great parents, leaders, friends, and romantic partners.

-If you want to achieve your goals or simply improve your emotional intelligence, there are ways you can do.
-Today, we are giving you simple ways on how you can improve your emotional intelligence, which in turn, can also help you develop your self-awareness and empathy.
+If you want to achieve your goals or simply improve your emotional intelligence, there are ways you can do it.
+Let’s talk about those simple ways you can improve your emotional intelligence, which in turn, can also help you develop self-awareness and empathy:

 1. Observe How You Feel

 A lot of us lose touch with our emotions, especially when we are rushing from one commitment to the next, working on deadlines, and responding to external demands.
-This makes us act unconsciously, and it let us miss out the valuable information that our emotions contain.
-Every time we have an emotional reaction, we are receiving information about a particular situation or person.
-That reaction can be because of the current situation or it could be reminding us about a painful, unprocessed memory.
+This makes us act unconsciously, and it let us miss out on the valuable information that our emotions contain.
+Every time we have an emotional reaction, we receive information about a particular situation or person.
+That reaction can be because of the current situation or remind us about a painful, unprocessed memory.